Vina27/Mod2_Restaurant_Project/README.md

 A simple web application that allows users to review restaurants.

-This app is built using Ruby on Rails [6.0], (HTML, & CSS Stylesheets) and SQL database?
+This app is built using Ruby on Rails [6.0], HTML, & CSS Stylesheets, and SQL database

 Pre-seeded with users, reviews, and, restaurants data (found through Google).